jh1993/UnderusedOptions/README.txt

 Storm Burst:
 - Damage is halved but now deals both ice and lightning damage.
-- Cloud Nova chooses cloud type randomly.
+- Cloud Nova now chooses cloud type randomly.
 The clouds now benefit from damage and duration bonuses; thunderstorm clouds benefit doubly from damage.
+- Cloud Nova increased to 4 SP, and now deals lightning damage to tiles containing blizzard clouds, and ice damage to tiles containing thunderstorm clouds.

 Storm Drake:
 - Drake Swap and Cloudform upgrades removed.
 - Strikechance (2 SP): +25% strikechance.
-- Cloud Surge (3 SP): If an affected tile already has a thunderstorm cloud, the unit on that tile is dealt lightning damage equal to the storm drake's breath damage.
+- Cloud Surge (3 SP): If an affected tile already has a blizzard or thunderstorm cloud, the unit on that tile is dealt lightning damage equal to the storm drake's breath damage.
 If you have the Strikechance upgrade, there is a 50% chance to deal damage again.

 Void Drake:
 - Shields upgrade replaced by Shield Regen (3 SP): The Void Drake gains 1 SH every 3 turns, to a max of 2 SH.